Invigorating nature

 We hope this will amplify biodiversity ‘significantly over the whole 4,000 acres, and help support both the rare species we have and be an attractive place to settle for those we have lost.

 Our regime uses ‘pulsed’ organic grazing, naturalistic tree and shrub planting, and wetland creation.
-We are smudging hard edges, trying to increase the interconnectivity.
+We are smudging hard edges to increase the interconnectivity, removing fences to allow animals to express natural herd behaviour.
+We believe natural processes are best to reinvigorate the whole ecosystem, but also allow for subtle, gentle intervention where our expert advisers suggest doing so.

 Our future landscape